The Major Forex Currency Pairs

 Risk Management Specific to Major Pairs

-The liquidity of major pairs does not reduce the need for risk management.
-It changes its character.
-Because major pairs are heavily traded, institutional order flow is significant and price can move quickly and decisively when large participants act.
-A technical level that has held for days can break cleanly and without hesitation when a major economic surprise overrides the structure.
+High liquidity reduces execution risk but does not reduce the importance of disciplined risk management.
+Because major pairs are heavily traded, institutional trading activity is significant and price can move quickly and decisively when large participants act.
+A technical level that has held for days can break decisively and without hesitation when a major economic surprise overrides the structure.

 Stop-losses should be placed at structural levels rather than at fixed pip distances.
-The typical daily range of a major pair is relevant context for stop placement.
-EUR/USD has an average true range of roughly 60 to 80 pips on a normal day.
+The typical daily range of a major pair is a relevant context for stop placement.
+EUR/USD’s average daily trading range changes over time depending on market volatility and should be checked using current ATR values.
 A 5-pip stop on EUR/USD will be triggered repeatedly by spread movement alone.
-A stop placed below a genuine support level at 30 to 50 pips reflects the actual market noise the pair produces.
+A stop placed below a meaningful support level at 30 to 50 pips reflects the normal day-to-day price fluctuations the pair produces.

-Correlation between pairs matters for position sizing.
-Holding EUR/USD long and GBP/USD long simultaneously is effectively doubling a USD short position.
+Correlation between pairs is important for position sizing.
+Holding long positions in both EUR/USD and GBP/USD increases exposure to US dollar weakness because the two pairs are often positively correlated, although the relationship is not perfect.
 If the dollar strengthens sharply on news, both trades lose at the same time.
-A trader who treats each as an independent position with full 1% risk per trade is actually risking 2% on one outcome.
+A trader who treats each as an independent position with full 1% risk per trade is actually risking 2% on one market view.
 Accounting for correlation means treating correlated positions as part of the same exposure when calculating total risk.

 FXRecap’s guide on forex risk management covers position sizing and the correlation issue in detail, with practical examples across multiple pairs.